joseeden/joeden/docs/005-Cybersecurity/001-Security-and-Risk-Management/007-Intellectual-Property-Protection.md

 ## Trade Secrets

 Trade secrets protect confidential business information, providing competitive advantage.
 They can include formulas, techniques, or customer lists.
-Key aspects include:

 - Information must be kept confidential and provide economic value.
 - No registration required; protection lasts as long as the information remains secret.